Joshua-Onley/Elucidate/README.md

 ### 1. Home Page
 This is a demo of the home page of the application where the users can view other profiles.
 Each user sets up 3 multiple choice questions that are tied to their profile.
 On the profile setup page each user creates 4 options for each of their questions (one correct answer).

-When users are shown other profiles on the home page the multiple choice questions appear and the profile image is blurred.
+When users are shown other profiles on the home page, the multiple choice questions appear and the profile image is blurred.
-For every question the user answers correctly the profile image will become less burred.
-If the user answers all 3 questions correctly the profile picture will be clear.
+For every question the user answers correctly, the profile image will become less burred.
+If the user answers all 3 questions correctly the profile picture will become clear.
 After the user answers all three questions, a like/dislike button will appear on the profile and the user can decide whether to like/dislike that profile.

 ![Demo](demo1.gif)